aapatna0505-afk/ACXIOM-CRM/README.md

 Recent Data: Displays a table of recent customer information, including Name, Email, Phone, and available Actions.

-Example Customer: prakhar singh with email harshrai24685@gmail.com and phone 07651938516.
+Example Customer: harsh kumar rai with email aapatna0505@gmail.com and phone 7563975655.

 2. Employee Management (Employee Directory)
 This module is used to view and manage employee details, roles, and contact information.